mongodb/intellij/packages/mongodb-mql-model/src/docs/md/bson-type/bson-type.md

 We will say that type $A$ is assignable to type $B$ if $Q_A$ and $Q_B$ are [equivalent queries](/main/packages/mongodb-mql-model/src/docs/md/mql-query/mql-query.md#query-equivalence).

+The most common usage of this property is type checking, to ensure that given a type in a query, it does behave properly based on the type of the schema of a field.

 Type assignability MAY NOT be commutative.

 #### Assignability table